shub6367/Ecommerce/README.md

-# MERN Ecommerce
+# EasyShop

 ## Description

 An ecommerce store built with MERN stack, and utilizes third party API's.
-This ecommerce store enable three main different flows or implementations:
+This ecommerce store enables three main different flows or implementations:

 1. Buyers browse the store categories, products and brands
 2. Sellers or Merchants manage their own brand component